 Don’t Call Me is SHINee’s seventh album, and it feels like a perfectly composed and well-rounded album.
 Shawols get to enjoy nine new tracks in various genres, which illustrate that SHINee truly can pull off anything.
 On January 31st, fans already got a taste of the album when the group performed ‘Marry You’ during their live stream The Ringtone: SHINee is Back, an introduction event for this album’s promotion.
 ‘Marry You’ felt like a present to fans who had waited years for SHINee’s return and graced them with SHINee’s core strength: their vocal harmonies.
 The song also is a continuation of a storyline in SHINee’s discography, which started with their debut song ‘Replay,’ continued with ‘Love Sick,’ and now concludes in ‘Marry You.’

 Don’t Call Me Is A Well-Rounded Album

-Overall, SHINee really proved again that they are the Princes of K-Pop and they always deliver a level of quality only they are able to bring.
+Overall, SHINee proved again that they are the Princes of K-Pop, and they always deliver a level of quality only they can bring.
 We, here at The Honey POP, are absolutely overwhelmed and happy with Don’t Call Me!
 So, what is your favorite track on the album?
 What was your favorite moment during the music video?
 How much are you looking forward to live stages?
 Let us know in the comments below or tweet us @TheHoneyPOP or talk to us on Facebook or Instagram!